jlahteen/juhta.net/README.md

 ## Releases

-No releases so far.
+* Juhta.NET 1.0.0-rc, July xx, 2018
+  * Release notes
+  * Landing page

-## Roadmap
+## Future Roadmap

-Here is a roadmap for upcoming versions.
+Here is the roadmap for upcoming versions.
 Please note that the upcoming versions are subject to change.

 | Version              | Schedule | What's New
 |----------------------|----------|-----------